Learn how to configure a block of public IP addresses for use with the vRack.

 Amend the network configuration file

-Now reboot your server to apply the changes or alternatively enable simply the new network interface:
+Now reboot your server to apply the changes, or enable the new network interface:

 Create the file for the secondary network interface

-First we can copy and use the configuration being used for the primary network interface and adjust it as per our needs:
+First, copy the primary network interface configuration and adjust it as needed:

 Create a new IP routing table